Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Wireshark/wsfilters.md

       - Logical NOT
         - EX: !(ip.src == 10.10.10.222)

-## Capture Filtering (Protocol Filtering) (Commands/Operators used in display filter search bar)
+## Capture Filtering (Protocol Filtering)

+- Commands/Operators used in display filter search bar for differnet fields like IPs, TCP ports, UDP ports, HTTP/HTTPS/DNS

 - IP Filters (Used with Display Filter Search Bar):
   - Help analyst Filter the traffic according to IP lvl info from the packets (NETWORK LAYER or layer 3 of OSI)
     - Gives info such as IP addresses, version, TTL (time to live), type of service, flags, & checksum values.
 - Common Filters include:
   - ip
     - Shows all ip packets
   - ip.addr == 10.10.10.111
     - Shows all packets containing IP address 10.10.10.111
   - ip.addr == 10.10.10.0/24
     - Show all packets containing IP addresses from 10.10.10.0/24 subnet.
   - ip.src == 10.10.10.111
     - Show all packets originated from 10.10.10.111
   - ip.dst == 10.10.10.111
     - Show all packets sent to 10.10.10.111
   - ip.addr vs ip.src/ip.dst
     - ip.addr filters the traffic w/o considering the packet direction.
     - The ip.src/ip.dst filters the packet depending on the packet direction.

 - TCP & UDP Filters (Used with Display Filter Search Bar):
   - Helps analysts filter the traffic according to protocol-level info from the packets
     - Transport layer of the OSI model & include info such as:
       - Source & destination ports, sequence number, acknowledgement number, windows size, timestamps, flags, length & protocol errors.

-  - Common Filters Include:
+- Common Filters (TCP):
+  - tcp
+    - Global search
   - tcp.port == 80
     - Show all TCP packets with port 80
   - tcp.srcport == 1234
     - Show all TCP packets originating from port 1234
   - tcp.dstport == 80
     - Show all TCP packets sent to port 80
+  - tcp.flags == 2
+    - Shows Only SYN flag
+      - tcp.flags.syn == 1
+        - SYN flag is set.
+  - tcp.flags == 16
+    - Shows Only ACK flag.
+      - tcp.flags.ack == 1
+        - ACK flag is set.
+  - tcp.flags == 18
+    - Shows Only SYN, ACK flags.
+      - (tcp.flags.syn == 1) and (tcp.flags.ack == 1)
+        - SYN and ACK are set.
+  - tcp.flags == 4
+    - Shows Only RST flag.
+      - tcp.flags.reset == 1
+        - RST flag is set.
+  - tcp.flags == 20
+    - Shows Only RST, ACK flags.
+      - (tcp.flags.reset == 1) and (tcp.flags.ack == 1)
+        - RST and ACK are set
+  - tcp.flags == 1
+    - Shows Only FIN flag
+      - tcp.flags.fin == 1
+        - FIN flag is set.
+  - tcp.flags.syn==1 and tcp.flags.ack==0 and tcp.window_size > 1024
+    - Shows # of TCP Connect scan patterns in a capture file.
+  - tcp.flags.syn==1 and tcp.flags.ack==0 and tcp.window_size <= 1024
+    - Shows # of TCP SYN scan patterns in a capture file

+- Common Filters (UDP):
+  - udp
+    - Global search
   - udp.port == 53
-      - Show all UDP packets with port 53
+    - Shows all UDP packets with port 53
   - udp.srcport == 1234
-      - Show all UDP packets originating from port 1234
+    - Shows all UDP packets originating from port 1234
   - udp.dstport == 5353
-      - Show all UDP packets sent to port 5353
+    - Shows all UDP packets sent to port 5353
+  - icmp.type==3 and icmp.code==3
+    - Shows # of UDP scan patterns in a capture file.

 - Application Level Protocol Fiters (HTTP & DNS) (Used with Display Filter Search Bar):
   - Help analysts filter the traffic according to apps protocol level info from the packets